-This assessment report has been prepared by TRC on behalf of Riverside Solar Facility, LLC (a wholly owned, indirect subsidiary of AES Corporation (AES)).
-The report provides a functions and values assessment of the freshwater wetland resources currently present on the 1,168 acre Riverside Solar Facility (Facility Site), within the Towns of Lyme and Brownville, Jefferson County, New York.
-This Assessment provides a pre-construction baseline for wetlands on Site that may or may not be impacted by construction and/or operation of a proposed 100 megawatt (MW) solar-powered wholesale energy generating facility with associated infrastructure (the Facility).
+TRC has prepared this assessment report on behalf of Brookside Solar, LLC, a wholly owned, indirect subsidiary of The AES Corporation, Inc. (AES).
+The report provides a functions and values assessment of the freshwater wetland resources currently present on the 1,280-acre Wetland Survey Area within the Towns of Chateaugay and Burke, Franklin County, New York.
+This assessment provides a pre-construction baseline for wetlands onsite that may or may not be impacted by construction and/or operation of a proposed 100-megawatt (MW) solar-powered wholesale energy-generating facility with associated infrastructure (the Facility).

 Wetlands that are deemed Waters of the United States (WOTUS) are regulated by the United States Army Corps of Engineers (USACE) under Section 404 of the Clean Water Act of 1972 (CWA).
 Originating in 1987, The Highway Methodology Workbook (the Workbook), was created by the USACE New England District to integrate highway planning, design, and development with the requirements of USACE permit regulations, the National Environmental Policy Act (NEPA), and the Federal Highway Administration (FHWA) funding approvals (USACE, 1993).
 A memorandum of agreement between the Environmental Protection Agency (EPA) and USACE, dated February 7, 1990, was appended to the Workbook, recognizing a stepwise process of avoidance, minimization, and compensation of adverse impacts to an established set of wetland functions and values.
-Subsequently, Wetlands Functions and Values: A Descriptive Approach, was created by the USACE New England District as a supplement to the Workbook (the Supplement).
-Within the Supplement, a "Descriptive Approach" is presented as a method that any Facility, outside the scope of highway development, could adopt to characterize wetland resources necessary for Section 404 permit requirements.
+Subsequently, Wetlands Functions and Values: A Descriptive Approach was created by the USACE New England District as a supplement to the Workbook (the Supplement).
+Within the Supplement, a "Descriptive Approach" is presented as a method that any project, outside the scope of highway development, could adopt to characterize wetland resources necessary for Section 404 permit requirements.

-Efforts to utilize best professional judgment to interpret functions and values are often unorganized, unpredictable, and legally difficult to defend and document (USACE, 1999).
+Efforts to use best professional judgment to interpret functions and values are often unorganized, unpredictable, and legally difficult to defend and document (USACE, 1999).
 In response, the USACE developed a format in the Supplement to collect and display this information, and to describe the functions and values assessment of wetlands in a measurable and un-biased perspective.

 In contrast, New York State does not yet have its own wetland functional assessment methodology intended to aid in a regulatory review of Facility impacts.
 Nor does New York State endorse any specific methodology.
-However, a survey of New York State Department of

-Environmental Conservation (NYSDEC) wetland biologists reveals the USACE Highway Methodology to be the most commonly used wetland functional assessment technique for Facilities requiring NYSDEC permits (Bliss, 2016).
+However, a survey of New York State Department of Environmental Conservation (NYSDEC) wetland biologists revealed the USACE Highway Methodology to be the most commonly used wetland functional assessment technique for projects requiring NYSDEC permits (Bliss, 2016).
 Importantly, the functions and values reviewed by the Supplement are compatible with the wetland benefits outlined in the Environmental Conservation Law at Article 24, the Freshwater Wetlands Act.
 For these reasons, TRC elects to rely heavily upon the USACE Highway Methodology outlined in the Supplement as a means of providing a wetlands functions and values assessment.

-Riverside Solar, LLC contracted TRC to survey, identify, and document all wetlands within the Facility Site.
-Within the 1,168 acres of leased private lands within the Facility Site, TRC delineated 23 freshwater wetlands, totaling approximately 104 acres.
+Brookside Solar, LLC contracted TRC to survey, identify, and document all wetlands within the Wetland Survey Area.
+Within the 1,280-acre Wetland Survey Area, TRC delineated 38 freshwater wetlands, totaling approximately 72 acres.
 This Assessment is intended to aid in determining the wetland functions and values that may be impacted and/or altered due to the Facility's construction and operation.